MikaVirkkunen/architecture-center/docs/anti-patterns/chatty-io/index.md

 # Chatty I/O antipattern

-A large number of I/O requests can have a significant impact on performance and responsiveness.
+The cumulative effect of a large number of I/O requests can have a significant impact on performance and responsiveness.

 ## Problem description